 There's new hope for people with refractory depression, which is depression that doesn't respond to conventional treatment.
-Psychiatry and behavioral health specialists at The University of Kansas Health System offer a drug-free therapy called transcranial magnetic stimulation (TMS) – an FDA-cleared, noninvasive treatment that uses magnetic energy to stimulate brain cells and improve the symptoms of depression.
+Psychiatry and behavioral health specialists at The University of Kansas Health System offer a drug-free therapy called deep transcranial magnetic stimulation (TMS) – an FDA-cleared, noninvasive treatment that uses magnetic energy to stimulate brain cells and improve the symptoms of depression.

-At The University of Kansas Health System, TMS therapy is provided by an expert team of psychiatric and behavioral health specialists – the largest, most preferred practice of its type in Kansas.
+At The University of Kansas Health System, deep TMS therapy is provided by an expert team of psychiatric and behavioral health specialists – the largest, most preferred practice of its type in Kansas.
 The team includes board-certified and Spanish-speaking specialists.

-What is transcranial magnetic stimulation?
+What is deep transcranial magnetic stimulation?

-Who can have TMS therapy?
+Who can have deep TMS therapy?

 Most people with major depression are prescribed antidepressant medications, or are recommended to pursue psychotherapy or both.
-However, these traditional depression treatments don't always work for all people.
-In these cases, TMS therapy offers an alternative, effective option to improve depression symptoms for adults.
+However, traditional depression treatments don't always work for all people.
+In these cases, deep TMS therapy offers an alternative, effective option to improve depression symptoms for adults.

-TMS uses magnetic pulses, similar to those used in MRI technology, to stimulate the parts of the brain that are underactive in people with depression.
-During a TMS therapy session, your doctor places a special electromagnetic coil against your scalp to deliver these magnetic pulses.
+Deep TMS uses magnetic pulses, similar to those used in MRI technology, to stimulate the parts of the brain that are underactive in people with depression.
+During a deep TMS therapy session, your doctor places a special electromagnetic coil against your scalp to deliver these magnetic pulses.
 Treatments are delivered in a series of individual sessions spaced out over several weeks.
 Outpatient care is available for this treatment.